The Simple Guide to Charity Auction Analytics

 • Donor participation

-Don’t forget about an important report for your donors—donation receipts.
-Compliant donation receipts help your donors track their contributions and earn tax deductions.
+Do not forget an important report for your donors: donation receipts.
+Compliant receipts help donors track contributions and earn tax deductions.

-Item donor receipts: Provide an acknowledgment letter that includes your organization's name, a description of the donated item (but not the value), and a statement that no goods or services were provided in return.
-Do NOT include an FMV (Fair Market Value)—donors are responsible for establishing that themselves.
+Item donor receipts.
+Provide an acknowledgment letter with your organization name, a description of the donated item (but not the value), and a statement that no goods or services were provided in return.
+Do not include fair market value.
+Donors establish that themselves.

-Item winner receipts: Provide a receipt of the donation amount and a good-faith estimate of the FMV of the item won.
-The statement should inform the donor that their deductible amount is limited to the excess over fair market value.
+Item winner receipts.
+Provide the donation amount and a good faith estimate of the FMV of the item won.
+Tell the donor their deductible amount is limited to the excess over fair market value.

-For unique experiences with no clear FMV: Estimate an FMV based on comparable services.
-If you can't reasonably determine an FMV, note that the FMV equals the amount paid (meaning no deduction is available).
+For unique experiences with no clear FMV.
+Estimate FMV based on comparable services.
+If you cannot reasonably determine FMV, note that FMV equals the amount paid (meaning no deduction is available).

 Get complete receipt checklists for U.S. auctions and Canadian auctions.

-Yes, CharityAuctions uses AI to analyze your data and give you suggestions based on your performance.
-These auction analytics and reports are automatically generated inside the platform with no extra steps.
+Yes.
+CharityAuctions uses AI to analyze your data and give suggestions based on your performance.
+These reports are generated automatically inside the platform.
+No extra steps.
+CharityAuctions.com is silent auction software with built-in analytics trusted by 50,000+ nonprofits and schools.

-Set up your auction page for free and navigate to the AI Review tab.
-There, you’ll find your personalized AI analysis that updates in real-time as you build your auction and run your event.
+Set up your auction page for free and go to the AI Review tab.
+You will find personalized AI analysis that updates in real time as you build your auction and run your event.

 Ready to create your auction?